kyverno/kyverno/charts/kyverno/README.md

           - '*'
 ```

-Below is an example of ArgoCD application manifest that should work with this chart:
+Below is an example of ArgoCD Application manifest that should work with this chart.

 ```yaml
 apiVersion: argoproj.io/v1alpha1